 If you’re considering blogging in the classroom with your students, but are feeling a bit overwhelmed with where to begin, you are not alone.
-Even after blogging for five years, I still question which platform is best for me.
-Do I stick with Blogger, or switch to Word Press, Wix, or Weebly?
+Even after blogging for five years, I still question which blogging platform is best for me.
+Do I stick with a Blogger Blog, or do I switch to Word Press, Wix, or Weebly?
 What are the pros and cons to all of the options?
-Is there a platform that stands out as best for classroom use?
+Is there a blogging platform that stands out as best for classroom use?
 In this post, we’ll take a look at all of the options to help you decide.

 - Keep the name short.
 (No one wants to type a long string of characters.)

 - Keep the name focused on your blog’s topic.

 - Do not include your grade level.
 It might change.